CartoDB/web-sdk/docs/guides/04-dataviews-widgets.md

   * `'sum'`
   * `'percentile'`

-In addition to these options, there are other options specifice to some dataviews.
+In addition to these options, there are other options specific to some dataviews.
 Please go to the reference to see the options available for each dataview.

 If you are specifying the layer and not directly the data source, you must be sure that it has already been loaded before creating the dataview.
 In order to do that, we should use the `await` instruction when adding the layer to the map, as explained in the [Interactivity and Pop-Ups](../interactivity-popups/) guide.